 If a student is suspected of academic misconduct, the course instructor must investigate the matter.
 Instructors should document the potential evidence and all communication with the student concerning the possible infraction.
-If, after speaking with the student and any potential witnesses, the instructor believes that academic misconduct has occurred, the instructor must contact SOE's Registrar's Office (copying the Office of Student Affairs) to determine whether the offense is a first-time offense, or a second or subsequent offense.
+If, after speaking with the student and any potential witnesses, the instructor believes that academic misconduct has occurred, the instructor must contact SOE's Office of the Registrar (copying the Office of Student Affairs) to determine whether the offense is a first-time offense, or a second or subsequent offense.
 Before making a final decision in a case, instructors should also consult with the faculty member in charge of the student's program and the student's faculty adviser.
-If the instructor ultimately determines that academic misconduct has occurred, the infraction and the action(s) to be taken.
+If the instructor ultimately determines that academic misconduct has occurred, the instructor must complete SOE's Academic Misconduct Form, providing a brief description of the infraction and the action(s) to be taken.
 These actions could include either imposing a penalty on the student (subject to the conditions noted below in section 5) or recommending that the case be referred to the hearing process (as outlined in section 6 below).